rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 **Installation Instructions**

-The zsh-syntax-highlighting installation instructions are [here](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md).
+The zsh-syntax-highlighting installation instructions are [zsh highlighting installation instructions](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md).

 Luckily, zsh-syntax-highlighting is in the Ubuntu repository so installation of the package is simple.
 Here is how you would check if you weren’t sure: